SRv6d/hanko/README.md

 octocat@github.com ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAILSK47p5e3KlWAqe1yPkPZUSK3TJVJUzLqKdaPq/ClOa
 ```

-Any commits made by octocat with the email `octocat@github.com` and signed by one of their signing keys will no be considered as valid by Git.
+Any commits made by octocat with the email `octocat@github.com` and signed by one of their signing keys will now be considered as valid by Git.

 # Installation